Emtyloc/json-enc-custom/README.md

 ```
 ## Examples

 By default, the JSON sent uses the browser's form-encoding convention, which means everything is sent as a string.
 If you want to send parsed data, such as numbers or booleans for checkboxes, use `parse-types="true"`.
-(The parsing applies for inputs of type `checkbox`, `number`, `range`).
+(The parsing applies for inputs of type `checkbox`, `number`, `range`, `select`).

 ```html
 EXAMPLE 1: Basic Keys